tpack/bootjs/README.md

 bootjs
 ======

-BootJs is an extended module loader for browsers.
+BootJs is an extended AMD module loader for browsers.
 It allows front-end developers creating pages quickly with various pre-developed modules.

 ## Features

-1. Beside js，BootJs support loading css、html as well.
+1. Besides js，BootJs supports loading css、html as well.
-2. BootJs Support loading any CMD or AMD modules.
+2. Compatible with any existing js/css/html files or CMD/AMD modules.
-3. Pack all modules in a single file directly without extra config files or constraint.
+3. No extra config files or constraint!

-## Compatibility

-- IE 6+             ✔
-- Chrome 4+         ✔
-- Firefox 2+        ✔
-- Safari 3.2+       ✔
-- Opera 10.5+       ✔

 ## Examples